thiagojcb/CVISTA2/README.md

 - `event number` is an optional argument.
 If given, the GUI will display this event at start up.

 ### Radio buttons
-The radio buttons on the top of the GUI indicates what kind of information you want to be plotted on the histograms.
+The radio buttons on the top of the GUI indicate what kind of information you want to be plotted on the histograms.
 - nPE: the number of simulation PEs collected by each SiPM.
 - First Hit Time: the simulated time of the first PE to reach a SiPM.
 - SiPM Charge: the integrated charge of each SiPM